uwcsc/Unix-101/README.md

 To move a file, use `mv` (move), it works much the same as `cp`, except it deletes the original copy of the file.
 Note, you can use `mv` to rename a file: `mv oldFileName newFileName`.

+### Changing directories (cd) :airplane:
+Lets go to this new folder we created.
+The command for that is `cd` (change directory).

+`cd my-folder`.

+If you use `pwd`, you should see your working directory has changed to the new directory (something like `/user/azvorygi/my-folder`.
+If you use `ls`, you should see just the file `myFile.txt`.

+Lets go back to your home directory now.
+But instead of doing `cd /user/azvorygi` lets do `cd ..`.
+In the terminal, `..` means "go up one directory".
+So if you wanted to go up two directories, you could write `cd ../..`.
+Alternatively, you could write `cd ~` to go back to your home directory.

+> :thought:balloon: Remember that `~` refers to your home directory in the terminal.

+### Deleting directories and files (rm, rmdir) :